 – This procedure can only be done in people who have plenty of gum tissue, to begin with, as it involves “sharing” soft tissue between the affected area and the adjacent gum.

-To discuss if you may be a candidate for soft tissue grafting, book a consultation with our Pearland or Pasadena offices today!
+To discuss if you may be a candidate for soft tissue grafting, book a consultation with our Pearland offices today!